-Karen knows the hospitality industry inside out – she’s also responsible for other Melbourne heavyweights such as The Toff in Town, Colonel Tan’s and more recently, Magic Mountain Saloon and Boney.
+Karen knows the hospitality industry inside out; she’s also responsible for other Melbourne heavyweights such as The Toff in Town, Colonel Tan’s, Magic Mountain Saloon and Boney.
 Her extensive travel through Thailand and passion for bold flavours has resulted in Cookie’s unique dishes and enduring popularity in the often fickle Melbourne dining scene.

-Cookie’s fragrant flavours are characteristic of a traditional Thai household and Head Chef, Chao Harntae, Karen and the staff are one big Thai family, which creates a pleasant, affectionate vibe inside the stylish space.
-Chao grew up in the Issan region in the north of Thailand and his hands have been near pots and pans since he was a tot.
-His mother had a food stall at the local market on the weekends and it was here that Chao spent his days learning the ropes.
+Cookie’s fragrant flavours are characteristic of a traditional Thai household and Head Chef, Chao Harntae, Karen and the staff are one big Thai family, creating a pleasant, affectionate vibe inside the stylish space.
+Chao grew up in the Issan region in northern Thailand and his hands have been near pots and pans since he was a tot.
+His mother had a food stall at the local market on the weekends, and it was here that Chao spent his days learning the ropes.

 Open for lunch and dinner, the never-ending variety of fresh seafood options, aromatic curries and mouth-watering rotis are a testament to Melbourne’s love for Thai cuisine.
-Familiar options to start include the betel leaf cocktail with snapper, grilled Thai sausage, and cured ocean trout with smoked mussels.
+Familiar options for starters include the Betel Leaf Cocktail with Snapper, Grilled Thai Sausage, and Cured Ocean Trout with smoked mussels.